austinconnor1836/my-notes/coursera/The Ancient Greeks/Week 2/Week 2.md

 - in the Greek polis, there was no professional bureaucracy nor professional army, farmers would return to their farm
 - Marx - "All that is solid melts to the air"

+"Of all things it is poverty that most subdues a noble man, More even than hoary old age, Kyrnos, or fever;
+Indeed, to avoid it one should even throw oneself into the sea's Deep gulfs, Kyrnos, or off sheer cliffs.
+For the man subdued by poverty can neither say
+Nor do anything, because his tongue is tied." - **Theognis**

+"The noblest thing is justice; the most advantageous, health;
+But what gives greatest delight is to gain the object of one's desire." - **Theognis**